OHIF/Viewers/platform/docs/docs/platform/extensions/modules/hpModule.md

 make the ProtocolEngine to choose the best matching protocol (based on protocolMatching rules, which is next section).

+### imageLoadStrategy
+The image load strategy specifies a function (by name) containing logic to re-order the image load requests.
+This allows loading images viewed earlier to be done sooner than those loaded later.
+The available strategies are:

+* interleaveTopToBottom to start at the top and work towards the bottom, for all series being loaded
+* interleaveCenter is like top to bottom but starts at the center
+* nth is a strategy that loads every nth instance, starting with the center and end points, and then filling in progressively all along the image.
+This results in partial image view very quickly.

 ### protocolMatchingRules
 A list of criteria for the protocol along with the provided points for ranking.